Complete Bathroom Painting Guide: Walls to Finishing Touches

 Choose the Right Paint and Sheen for Your Bathroom

-Why It Matters: Bathrooms are humid places therefore, one needs to choose the paint that would provide durability and easiness of maintenance.
+Why It Matters: Bathrooms are humid; therefore, one must choose the paint that will provide durability and ease of maintenance.
 Prolonged exposure to such conditions could result in peeling and the growth of mould/mildew with regular paint.

 Best Paint Types: Choose paints that say “bathroom paint” or “mildew-resistant.”
 Such formulations are specially made to resist the moisture and humidity characteristic of bathrooms.

-Sheen Choices: Semi-gloss or satin finishes work great on bathroom walls for their added moisture resistance and ability to clean easily compared to flat or matte finishes.
+Sheen Choices: Semi-gloss or satin finishes work great on bathroom walls for their added moisture resistance and easy cleaning compared to flat or matte finishes.

 Clean Your Bathroom Walls